Content types on the ONS website Articles

 Articles can be used to provide more detailed analysis on topics or to give updates or changes to a project or method.
 They are usually published on a one-off or irregular basis, although some articles are published on a monthly or quarterly basis.

-An audit of articles published on the ONS website identified two categories of articles: analysis articles and information articles.
+The ONS website has two categories of articles: analysis articles and information articles.

 Analysis articles

-- In-depth articles: analysis of specific and cross-cutting topics, retrospective examination of previously published data from a different angle, or latest commentary on trends found in thematically linked bulletins.
+Provides analysis of specific cross-cutting topics, retrospective examination of previously published data from a different angle, or latest commentary on trends found in thematically linked bulletins.

-- Technical articles: articles that contain analysis of data, but with more detailed technical explanation of methods and the statistical modelling underpinning the data than an in-depth analysis article.
+Articles that contain analysis of data, but with a more detailed technical explanation of methods and the statistical modelling underpinning the data than an in-depth analysis article.

 Information articles

-- Research outputs: articles analysing data sources rather than statistics, discussing the new and developing research underpinning them, issues of quality, challenges around statistical models and next steps – does not include official statistics.
+Discussion of data sources rather than statistics, the new and developing research underpinning statistics, issues of quality, challenges around statistical models and next steps.
+Do not use this content type for official statistics.

 Who are articles for